mjbeli/WebDevelopment/NestJS/nestjs-task-manager/README.md

 Samples:
 `ValidationPipeline` validates the compatibilityof an entire object against a class (DTO).
 If any property cann't be mapped, the validation will fail.
 `ParseIntPipe` validates an argument is a number: the argument is transformed to a Number ans passed to the handler.
+`IsEnum` validate the argument has the value of a enumerator.

 #### 05.03 - Custom Pipes Validation